alievk/avatarify-python/README.md

 **Note:** run Skype or Zoom only after Avatarify is started.

+**Note:** On Mac's with a built-in FaceTime camera, the CAMID in settings.sh should be set to 2 (tested on 2019 Macbook Pro 15").

 #### Linux
 It is supposed that there is only one web cam connected to the computer at `/dev/video0`.
 The run script will create virtual camera `/dev/video9`.
 You can change these settings in `scripts/settings.sh`.